Kalpitiya: Tourism industry

 Alankuda is a stretch of beach in Kalpitiya that is home to a number of beach hotels.
 The beach is a starting point for off-shore whale and dolphin watching in Kalpitiya and offers various water related activities which are available from November till the end of April.
 Alankuda is home to megapods (groups of more than one thousand) of dolphins.
 Hotels and resorts here include Bar Reef Resort, Palagama Beach, Khomba House, Udekki, Dune Towers and Dolphin Beach Resort.

 Kitesurfing

-Kalpitiya is known as being the best location for Kitesurfing in the country.
+Kalpitiya is known as being the best location for kitesurfing in the country.
 The summer kitesurfing season is from May to October during the south west monsoon while the winter season is from mid December to mid February during the north east monsoon.
 Kiteboard Tour Asia held a tour event in Kalpitiya in September 2017.

 Scuba Diving

-Indian Ocean around Kalpitiya peninsula is famous for it abundand marine life.
-You can go for dolphin or whale watching boat trips or you can do scuba diving in Kalpitiya.
-There is more than 20 world class dive sites of depths ranging from 12-20 meters accessible by boat from the shore.
-The dive sites offer mostly rocky and sand bottom which is home to many kinds of sting rays, moray eels, soft and hard coral, napoleon wrasse, shrimps, nudibranch, barracuda, fish schools and many more.
-The diving can be arranged via Kalpitiya dive centers or via some specialised hotels like Dune Towers operated by scuba diving family.
+Indian Ocean around Kalpitiya peninsula is famous for the abundant marine life.
+There are more than 20 world class dive sites of depths ranging from 12–20 meters accessible by boat from the shore.
+The dive sites offer both rocky and sandy bottoms which are home to many kinds of sting rays, moray eels, soft and hard coral, napoleon wrasse, shrimps, nudibranch, barracuda, and fish schools.

-The season for scuba diving and dolphin and whale watching is from November to April each year.
-During these month the sea is very calm and it allows easy and safe boat trips into the Indian Ocean.
-Details of dive sites, recent diving reports and other useful information can be found on Dive Report.